City Table is a casual neighborhood restaurant and bar, in Boston’s historic Back Bay.

 Known for years by locals for its welcoming and personalized service, and delicious seafood dishes and appetizers, City Table is a comfortable spot for any type of occasion.

-From Chef Sean MacAlpine, City Table’s inspired, ever-changing menus feature signature dishes like housemade potato chips, a cheese plate with honey from the Lenox’s rooftop beehive, chopped salad, the house burger, lobster roll, steak frites, and miso glazed black bass.
-Our brunch specialties include duck confit hash, bananas foster croissant French toast, and biscuits and gravy.
+From Chef Sean MacAlpine, City Table’s inspired, ever-changing menus feature signature dishes like housemade potato chips, a cheese plate with honey from the Lenox’s rooftop beehive, chopped salad, the house burger, lobster roll, steak frites, and trout stuffed with baby shrimp.
+Our brunch specialties include duck confit hash, croissant French toast, and biscuits and gravy.

 We serve gluten-free and vegetarian options alongside weekend brunch, weekday breakfast, and late-night bites on Thursday, Friday, Saturday, and Sunday.
 Cocktails are created by the bartenders at City Bar.
 There is a private dining room for events up to 32 guests.